hitoshi-watase/sercrod/docs/reference/directives/each.md

 Collection evaluation:

-- The right-hand side is evaluated as a normal Nablla expression.
+- The right-hand side is evaluated as a normal Sercrod expression.
 - If the expression returns a falsy value (such as `null`, `undefined`, `false`, `0`, or an empty string), `*each` treats it as an empty collection and renders nothing.
 - Arrays and plain objects are the primary targets; other iterables may work but are not the main focus.